Ads keep this website free for you.

 Taxable Capital Gain

-A taxable capital gain is 50% of a capital gain.
+A taxable capital gain is the amount of a capital gain multiplied by the inclusion rate (see above).
 The capital gain or loss is calculated by deducting the adjusted cost base of the asset plus any outlays and expenses incurred to sell the property from the proceeds received on the sale of the asset.

-Because only 50% of the gain is taxable, 50% less tax is paid on capital gains than on income such as interest.
+Because not 100% of the gain is taxable, less tax is paid on capital gains than on income such as interest.

 If the property is located in another country, the original cost must be converted to Canadian $ using the exchange rate at the time of the purchase, or at the time of becoming a Canadian resident.
 The proceeds must be converted to Canadian $ at the time of the disposition.
 There may be a foreign tax credit for taxes paid on the gain in the other country, depending on the tax treaty (if any) between Canada and the other country.